kjproj84/kjproj84.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Department of Computer Science at Virginia Tech.
 I am a member of the Software Innovation Lab, advised by [Prof. Eli Tilevich](http://people.cs.vt.edu/~tilevich/).
 My Research Topics are Software Engineering and Distributed Systems.
+Previously, I worked in Robotics Research at KIST as a research engineer and I completed my master degree at POSTECH, studied for multimedia networking.

 Education